 So when all is said and done, what do you get?
 Well, to begin with, you get all your images in both color and black and white – every single one edited by me, with love.
 You get an online gallery, which is up for a minimum of 5 years, locked away in a password-protected cold cloud archive.
 This gallery is beautifully laid out, and you can share your images with friends and family with a simple link and password (or by clicking on the client gallery tab in my menu).
 All of the images are free for anyone to download, or you can order prints straight from the gallery itself.
 Speaking of which, you get $165 worth of gallery credit to kick off with, enough for fifty 5×7 prints or a combo of enlargements.
 As well as this, you’ll get a hand-crafted camphor USB package, lovingly put together with a wax-sealed letter and lots of nice little pretty things inside.
 Want to take your photos somewhere to get printed yourself?
 Not a problem – they’re all yours.

 Our wedding albums are the bee’s knees.
 They’re hand-made in the US, using fine art paper and rich and brilliant archival inks.
-Cover options include genuine Italian leathers, with custom embossing.
-The books are delivered in oiled camphor boxes.
+Our albums are 12x12 inches, and come with a minimum of 25 spreads (50 pages) as standard.
+Cover options include genuine Italian leathers, with custom embossing at no extra.

 Do you travel for weddings?